 Fixing Water Leaks in Your Kitchen

-Kitchens serve as the center of many activities for families, and are no place for irritating plumbing leaks that waste enough water.
+Kitchens serve as the center of many activities for families and are no place for irritating plumbing leaks that waste enough water.
 The two most common sources of leaks in the kitchen are your sink and your dishwasher.
-In this article, I’ll show you how to address the common causes of leaks in these areas and let you know when it’s time to call in a pro.
+In this article, I’ll show you how to address the common causes of leaks in these areas and let you know when it’s time to call in a local pro.

 Stop Dampness under the Cabinets

 Dampness under the kitchen cabinets is often due to corroded drain pipes, especially in older homes.
 This is a sign of possible leaking.
 Look for rusted areas in the pipes where water can easily escape.
 Once you find a leak, you can easily replace a section of pipe yourself.
 Turn off the water supply to your sink and place a bucket underneath the section of pipe you plan to remove.
-Use channel locks or a monkey wrench to loosen the connections on both ends of the faulty section of pipe.
+Use channel locks or a monkey wrench to loosen the connections on both ends of the faulty section of the pipe.
 Take the pipe to a local home improvement store to find a replacement piece, preferably one made of ABS plastic.
-Replace the old section of pipe with the new one to eliminate your leak.
+Replace the old section of the pipe with the new one to eliminate your leak.

 Another possible source of puddles under the sink is a corroded garbage disposal.
 Over time, hard water and acidic foods or beverages can eat through the outer casing or the connections on your garbage disposal, causing leaks.
 If you can’t find a problem with the plumbing pipes under your sink, take a look at your disposal.
 Feel around the outside of the unit for any moisture after running the faucet for a few moments.
-If the problem is indeed your disposal, call in a plumber.
+If the problem is indeed at your disposal, call in a plumber.
 You can prevent trouble by maintaining your disposal.
 Avoid putting acidic foods, animal bones, corn cobs, and other hard or sharp items down the drain.

 Dealing with Dishwasher Leaks